equinor/radix-operator/README.md

 CRD yaml files are generated with [controller-gen(https://pkg.go.dev/sigs.k8s.io/controller-tools/cmd/controller-gen), and are stored in the `charts/radix-operator/templates` directory

 Generate CRD yaml files whenever you make changes to any of the types in `pkg/apis/radix/v1/`.
-Currently, only the CRD for RadixBatch is generated.
+Currently, only the CRD for RadixBatch and RadixApplication is generated.
 ```shell
 make crds
 ```
+This will also regenerate a json schema for RadixApplication into ./json-schema/radixapplication.json.
+This schema can be used in code editors like VS Code to get auto complete and validation when editing a radixconfig.yaml file.

 If you wish more in-depth information, [read this](https://blog.openshift.com/kubernetes-deep-dive-code-generation-customresources/)